-John is currently the CEO of Barmal Bijirril Fund, an organisation that works towards improving the relationships between the philanthropic sector and First Nations communities on a national level.
+John is currently the CEO of Barmal Bijirril Fund, a national organisation that works towards improving the relationships between the philanthropic sector and First Nations communities.

 Tara Newen - Co-Founder & Director

 Tara is passionate about addressing the inequities in health, wellbeing, and education for First Nations peoples.
-As co-founder of Books n Boots Tara aims to take the wider community with her in leveling access to learning for First Nations children and their families.
+As co-founder of Books n Boots Tara aims to take the wider community with her in levelling access to learning for First Nations children and their families.
 Tara is a prolific home cook and takes every opportunity to share this love with family and friends.
+Tara is completing a Masters in Business Administration.

 Books n Boots would like to acknowledge the traditional custodians of the land on which we live, work, and learn.
 We would like to pay respect to elders past, present, and emerging and recognise that sovereignty has never been ceded.